Approximately 4 minutes to read

 'Eric just seems so genuine, you know?': This is awesome!
 It really made me laugh; it also pulled the whole story together.
 Great job!

-about 2 years ago HT Fallen said:
+over 2 years ago HT Fallen said:

 Return for The Forgers: